timothygao8710/minRL/README.md

 Each step introduces new techniques building on and motivated by the previous iteration, enabling solving harder and more general problems, faster, better, and more with more stability.

+Through working on this repo, my goal is to understand these algorithms better.

 TODO: Finish Spinning Up Algos, Brax environments

 <img width="1219" height="561" alt="Screenshot 2025-08-15 at 12 52 14 PM" src="https://github.com/user-attachments/assets/c052e9a1-b75b-4d94-b016-b8e9ffb04744" />